-Especially when it comes to acoustic performance, electronic products are held to a high standard.
-Consumer electronics are expected to run quietly to provide an optimal user experience.
-A quiet product is often perceived as higher in quality and companies must adopt efficient processes and tools to optimize the acoustic performance of products.
-Conversely it’s not only about noise suppression.
-Optimizing acoustic performance of loudspeakers and microphones is key to perceived quality of audio products.
+When it comes to acoustic performance, consumers hold electronic products to a high standard.
+Consumers expect these electronics to provide an optimal user experience and run quietly, with many considering quiet products as higher quality.
+Conversely, it’s not only about noise suppression.
+Optimizing the acoustic performance of loudspeakers and microphones is key to the perceived quality of audio products.
 Producing powerful, high-quality consumer goods requires advanced noise engineering and sound characterization.

-Join us to understand how a combined simulation and test approach in the early design stages delivers critical acoustic performance insights and allows to innovate in less time and at a lower cost.
+Watch the webinar to understand how a combined simulation and test approach in the early design stages delivers critical acoustic performance insights and enables innovation in less time and at a lower cost.

 Meet the speakers